depiro/msm/README.md

-Welcome!
+# Welcome!
-"MSM Theme" es a great WP theme!
+ "MSM Theme is a great WordPress theme!"